 Since dried figs contain only about 1/3 of their original water content, solids, including nutrients, are present at levels that are about 3 times higher than in the fresh, canned, or frozen fruit.
 Thus a 4-oz (113 g) portion of dried figs should provide 20% or more of the recommended dietary allowance of calcium, iron, and vitamin B1, 10% of vitamin B2 and niacin, and about 5% of the protein requirements.
 Low temperature storage will help preserve these nutrients.

-WFLO is indebted to Dr. Adel Kader, Department of Plant Sciences, University of California, Davis, for the review and revision of this topic.
+WFLO is indebted to Dr. Adel Kader, Department of Plant Sciences, University of California, Davis, and Dr. Elhadi Yahia, Universidad Autonoma de Queretaro, for the review and revision of this topic.